dstroot/totop.js/README.md

 totop.js
 ========

-small jQuery plugin to scroll your page to the top
+Small jQuery plugin to scroll your page to the top.

+Read the source...

+Cheers!